Upravit

 required Defines whether the property is required.

-Edit the property node as shown here:
+Edit the property node as shown in the following code:

 <property name="sampleProperty"